 Check out this video with some helpful tips on catching stocked trout.

-Things to do at Sumsion gardens lake Belvoir Park
+Things to do at Sumsion gardens, lake Belvoir Park

-Fishing at Sumsion gardens lake
+Fishing at Sumsion Gardens Lake

-• rainbow trout
+• Rainbow trout

 • European carp

-If your bait fishing is here we would recommend using power bait in bright colours, live minnows, scrub worms, maggots, corn and mudeye.
-Either suspended from a float, paternoster rig or a small running sinker rig ( using a very small sinker when using a paternoster rig or running sinker rig ).
+This lake is regularly stocked with rainbow trout during school holiday breaks.
+In 2020, the lake received 980 rainbow trout yearlings.
+Use this link to follow Victorian trout stocking programs.
+If you’re bait fishing here, we recommend using power bait in bright colours, live minnows, scrub worms, maggots, corn, and mudeye.
+Either suspended from a float, a paternoster rig, or a small running sinker rig (using a very small sinker when using a paternoster rig or running sinker rig).
 This location also fishes well with lures and soft plastics.
-We would strongly suggest starting with small soft plastics including curl tails and paddle tails, spinners and shallow diving hard body lures around 5cm in size.
-For more suggestions read our guide on the Best lures and soft plastics to catch redfin
+We would strongly suggest starting with small soft plastics, including curl tails and paddle tails, spinners, and shallow diving hard body lures around 5cm in size.
+For more suggestions, read our guide on the Best lures and soft plastics to catch redfin

 When targeting freshwater species such as trout and redfin we recommend fishing with a spinning light rod.
 This will make the experience more enjoyable whilst improving your catch rates.
-We suggest a 1-3 or 2-4 kilo capacity fishing rod.
+We recommend a fishing rod with a 1-3 or 2-4 kilo capacity.
 Coupled with a 2000, 2500 or 3000 size reel.
 Spooled with a decent quality braid between 4-8 pound finished with a rod length of a quality fluorocarbon leader.
+Redfin is more active in the warmer months, whilst trout are more active during the cooler months.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
+My personal favourite is fishing the sundown, particularly in the warmer months.

-Recommended baits Sumsion gardens lake
+Recommended baits for Sumsion Gardens Lake

 • Powerbait